joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 #### WatchGameServer(function(gameserver){...})

-This executes the passed-in callback with the current `GameServer` details whenever the `GameServer` configuration is updated.
-It returns a useful subset of the `GameServer` configuration and status which allows you to track `GameServer state` and `metadata` changes, and more.
+Executes the passed-in callback with the current `GameServer` details whenever the `GameServer` configuration is updated.
+It returns a useful subset of the `GameServer` configuration and status which allows you to track changes to `GameServer status`, `state`, `metadata`, and more.
 When your game server has registered a callback using `WatchGameServer()`, manipulating metadata such as [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) and
-[Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) on the `GameServer` pod using the Kubernetes API can be a useful way to communicate information to running game server processes from outside processes and systems.
+[Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) on the `GameServer` object using the Kubernetes API can be a useful way to communicate information to running game server processes from outside processes and systems.
 This is especially useful when combined with [metadata applied during
 `GameServerAllocation`]({{< ref "/docs/Reference/gameserverallocation.md" >}}).